 21-A: Municipal Solid Waste Landfill Information 1 How long will the landfill be operated?
-2 Maximum operational hours per year: 3 Landfill Operating hours (open to the public) M-F: Sat.
+2 Maximum operational hours per year: 3 Landfill Operating hours (open to o the public) M-F: Sat.
 Sun.
-4 To determine to what NSPS and emissions guidelines the landfill is subject, what is the date that the landfill was constructed, modified, or reconstructed as defined at 40 CFR 60, Subparts A, WWW, XXX, Cc, and Cf. 5 Landfill Design Capacity.
-Enter all 3 Tons: Megagrams (Mg): Cubic meters: 6 Landfill NMOC Emission Rate (NSPS XXX) $\square$ Less than 34 Mg/year 3 Less than 34 Mg/year using Tiers 1 to Tie Equal to or Greater than 34 Mg/year using Fiers 1 to 3 Landfill NMOC Emission Rate (NSPS XXX) Less than 500 ppm using Tier 4 Equal to or Greater than 500 ppm using Tier Landfill NMOC Emission Rate (NSPS WWW) Less than 50 Mg/yr Equal to or Greater than 50 Mg/yr 7 Annual Waste Acceptance Rate: 8 Is Petroleum Contaminated Soil Accepted?
-If so, what is the e annual acceptance rate?
-9 NM Solid Waste Bureau (SWB) NM Solid Waste Bureau (SWB) Permit No.: SWB Permit Date: 10 Describe the NM Solid Waste Bureau Permit, Status, and Type of waste deposited at the landfill.
-11 Describe briefly any process(es) or any other operations conducted at the landfill.
+4 To determine to what NSPS and modified, or reconstructed as def hat the landfill was constructed, 5 Landfill Design Capacity.
+Enter all 3 Tons: Megagrams (Mg g): Cubic meters: 6 Landfill NMOC Emission Rate (NSPS XXX) Less than 34 Mg/year using Tiers 1 to Equal to or Tiers 1 to 3 Greater than 34 Mg/year using Landfill NMOC Emission Rate (NSPS XXX) Less than 500 ppm using Tier 4 Equal to or Greater than 500 ppm using Tie.
+Landfill NMOC Emission Rate (NSPS WWW) Less than 50 Mg/yr Equal to or Greater than 50 Mg/yr 7 Annual Waste Acceptance Rate: 8 Is Petroleum Contaminated Soil Accepted?
+If so, what is the annual acceptance rate?
+9 NM Solid Waste Bureau (SWB) ) Permit No.: SWB Permit D te: 10 Describe the NM Solid Waste Bureau Permit, Status, and Type of waste deposited at the landfill.
+11 Describe briefly any process(es) or any other operations cor nducted at the land dfill.

-21-B: NMOC Emissions Determined Pursuant to 40 CFR 60, Subparts

-W WWW or XXX

-Enter the regulatory citation of all Tier 1, 2, 3, and/or 4 procedures used to determine NMOC emission rates and the date(s) that each Tier procedure was conducted.
+21-B: NMOC Emissions Determined Pursuant to 40 CFR 60, Subparts WWW or XXX Enter the regulatory citation of all Tier 1, 2, 3, and/or 4 procedures used to determine NMOC emission rates and the date(s) that each Tier procedure was conducted.
 In Section 7 of the application, include the input data and results.

-1 Tier 1 equations (e.g. LandGEM):

-2 Tier 2 Sampling:

-3 Tier 3 Rate Constant:

-4 Tier 4 Surface Emissions Monitoring:

-5 Attach all Tier Procedure calculations, procedures, and results used to determine the Gas Collection and Control System (GCCS) requirements.
+1 Tier 1 equations (e.g. LandGEM): 2 Tier 2 Sampling: 3 Tier 3 Rate Constant: 4 Tier 4 Surface Emissions Monitoring: 5 Attach all Tier Procedure calculations, procedures, and results used to determine the Gas Collection and Control System (GCCS) requirements.